-Peter, accompanied by John, heals a lame beggar who sat at the Beautiful Gate of the temple every day begging for provision.
+Peter, accompanied by John, heals a lame beggar who sat at the Gate Beautiful in the Temple in Jerusalem every day begging for provision.
 The lame could not worship in the Temple.

 Peter in the name or authority of Jesus heals this cripple who then enters the Temple praising God and the people in the Temple were filled with wonder and amazement at what had happened to this man.

 This was the first miracle that was recorded as performed by the early church.

 Can you think of any other times Peter, Paul or and any other of the disciples healed people?

 Peter Heals the Crippled Beggar